footysteve/BlazDashboard/README.md

 Initially random test data is used but the aim is to build a sports data analytics dashboard, football (soccer to some) focused first.

-I'm also getting to know github so I'm uploading this working project in parts.
+I'm also getting to know github so will probably make mistakes but the project builds fine for me when downloaded from github.
+If it doesn't build for you I'd appreciate it if you let me know.
+Thanks!